google/sentencepiece/doc/options.md

 *   **`seed_sentencepiece_size`** (int32, default: `1000000`)
     *   *(Unigram only)* Initial size of the candidate vocabulary before EM optimization starts.
 SentencePiece extracts this many frequent substrings as seeds, then iteratively prunes them.
 *   **`seed_sentencepieces_file`** (string, default: `""`)
-    *   Path to a file containing pre-defined subwords (one per line, format: `piece \t frequency`) to seed the vocabulary, instead of extracting them from the corpus.
+    *   *(Unigram only)* Path to a file containing pre-defined subwords (one per line, format: `piece \t frequency`) to seed the vocabulary, instead of extracting them from the corpus.
 *   **`shrinking_factor`** (double, default: `0.75`)
     *   *(Unigram only)* The ratio by which the vocabulary is pruned in each iteration of EM training.
 In each step, it keeps the top pieces with respect to the loss, reducing the candidate size by `vocab_size * shrinking_factor` until it reaches `vocab_size`.
 *   **`num_sub_iterations`** (int32, default: `2`)
-    *   Number of EM optimization iterations per vocabulary pruning step.
+    *   *(Unigram only)* Number of EM optimization iterations per vocabulary pruning step.
 *   **`max_sentence_length`** (int32, default: `4192`)
     *   Maximum length (in bytes) of a sentence loaded by the trainer.
 Longer sentences are silently truncated or skipped to avoid performance bottlenecks.
 *   **`use_all_vocab`** (bool, default: `false`)